Surfi89/42piscine/README.md

 ## 42 overview

-	42 is a global education initiative that proposes a new way of learning technology: no teachers, no books, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
-The 42 cursus is free for whoever is approved in its selection process.
-The so-called "C Piscine", a 26-day C programming bootcamp, is the last stage in the selection process for becoming a "cadet" (42's student).
+	42 is a private, nonprofit and tuition-free computer programming school that proposes a new way of learning: no teachers, no books, students learning one from others (peer to peer learning), with a methodology that develops both computing and life skills.
+	The "C Piscine" is a 26-day C programming bootcamp, and the last stage in the selection process for becoming a 42's student.

 ## Skills developed at C Piscine